West Cornwall · TR20

 Householder applications are decided in eight weeks from validation in most cases; full planning runs to thirteen weeks.
 Validation itself can take one to three weeks at Cornwall Council depending on workload, so plan for around three to four months from drawing start to decision.

-Planning a architectural design project in Praa Sands?
+Ready to discuss your project in Praa Sands?

 Start a conversation